Christo-CJ/LINUX/Day 14/links.md

 From the shell, we can create new hard links to an existing file using the In command

 $ ls -li

+## Symbolic (Soft) Links

+A symbolic link, also sometimes called a soft link, is a special file type whose data is the name of another file.
+From the shell, symbolic links are created using the In-s command.

+$
+The pathname to which a symbolic link refers may be either absolute or relative.
+A relative symbolic link is interpreted relative to the location of the link itself.

+Symbolic links don't have the same status as hard links.
+In particular, a symbolic link is not included in the link count of the file to which it refers.
+Therefore, if the filename to which the symbolic link refers is removed, the symbolic link itself continues to exist, even though it can no longer be dereferenced (followed).
+You can say that it has become a dangling link.
+It is even possible to create a symbolic link to a filename that doesn't exist at the time the link is created.
+Since a symbolic link refers to a filename, rather than an i-node number, it can be used to link to a file in a different file system.
+Symbolic links also do not suffer the other limitation of hard links: you can create symbolic links to directories.